gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-a-dataset.md

 <br>
-If you know an individual or organisation's Research Organisation Registry number (ROR) you can use the **Manual overide** button to manually enter it in.
+If you know an individual or organisation's Research Organisation Registry number (ROR) you can use the **Manual override** button to manually enter it in.

 |                               Using the manual override                                   |
 | :---------------------------------------------------------------------------------:      |